The Research Training Institute is made possible in part by a grant from the

 Frequently Asked Questions (FAQ)

-The draft research proposal serves two purposes: it allows you to demonstrate your current skills in conceptualizing a research project, and it starts you thinking through the project you will complete, should you be accepted into the institute.
-Proposals do not need to be flawless.
-Part of what you will learn in the institute is how to write a strong research proposal.
-If you are new to research, you may want to consult the resources in the Planning Your Research Project section of the Health Sciences Librarian Research Guide to find information on research concepts and terminology, formulating a research question, and research methodologies.
+The research topic and question serves two purposes: it allows you to demonstrate your current skills in conceptualizing your research project, and it starts you thinking through the project you will complete, should you be accepted into the institute.
+Research topics and questions do not need to be flawless.
+Part of what you will learn in the institute is how to write a strong research question and proposal.
+If you are new to research, you may want to consult the resources in the Planning Your Research Project section of the Health Sciences Librarian Research Guide to find information on formulating a research question, concepts and terminology, and research methodologies.

-Your proposed research project for the institute must be a new project that you have not yet implemented.
-The institute will help you improve your proposal and plan the execution of your research.
+Your RTI research project must be a new project that you have not yet implemented.
+The institute will help you develop and refine your research topic and question and plan the execution of your research.
 Having done some exploration of the project or pilot data collection is fine.

 In the case of a group research research project, only one applicant should apply to participate in the institute, and the applicant’s role should be clearly explained in the project proposal.